Inheritance

 Inheritance is the practice of receiving private property, titles, debts, entitlements, privileges, rights, and obligations upon the death of an individual.
 The rules of inheritance differ among societies and have changed over time.
-Officially bequeathing private property and/or debts can be performed by a testator via will, as attested by a notary or by other lawful means.
+In legal terms, succession refers to the process by which a deceased person’s rights and property are transferred to their heirs, while inheritance refers to the actual property or assets that those heirs receive.